 Are you a Parent who is Currently Homeschooling?

-With the current COVID-19 situation forcing all our children out of schools and into homeschooling situations, there’s a bigger focus than ever before on ensuring children get a well-rounded education, without essential socialisation, and without too much pressure given the current stressful circumstances.
+There’s a bigger focus than ever before on ensuring children get a well-rounded education, without essential socialisation, and without too much pressure given the current stressful circumstances.

 Learning life skills / soft skills are the way forward for all children